lingtalfi/Light_PlanetInstaller/doc/pages/conception-notes.md

         - keep-build: if set, the [build dir](#importing-to-the-build-dir) will not be automatically removed after a successful operation.
         - d: if set, enables the debug mode, in which all log levels messages are displayed
         - n: if set, doesn't update the **lpi file** when the **planetDefinition** parameter is defined
+        - f: if set, forces the reimporting of the planet, even if it's already in your app

 - **install** ($planetDefinition)?

     Same as import, but does a few extra steps:
     - copy the [assets/map](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#the-planets-and-assetsmap) if any
+    - triggers post assets/map hooks if any
     - [logic installs](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary) the [Light](https://github.com/lingtalfi/Light) plugin if it's [installable](#the-difference-between-install-and-import).

   - Arguments: